software-gardening/almanack/src/almanac/garden-circle/garden-map.md

 It can be helpful to visualize the garden map using data plots or other images.
 We use [GitHub Projects insights](https://docs.github.com/en/issues/planning-and-tracking-with-projects/viewing-insights-from-your-project/about-insights-for-projects) to assist with automated creation and updates to garden map activity.
 Please see this [project insights page](https://github.com/orgs/software-gardening/projects/1/insights) for an example of these (using the insights button within any GitHub Projects for viewing others).

-## Ethos

-We intend for the garden map to provide useful tools for us to efficiently create and maintain the Software Gardening Almanac.
-We practice keeping the garden map as "petal-light" as possible through built-in tools, automation, and an avoidance of [analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis) where possible.

 ## Acknowledgments